geethaobalareddy/JenGithub/Jenkins/JenkinsLabManual.md

 Test Results
 -----
-Would like to take the test results in the  location In post build action -> Choose the Archieve the artifacts -> Jenkins/maven-samples/single-module/target/*.jar Run the build and see the jar file get archieved.
+Would like to take the test results in the  location In post build action -> Choose the Test result publishing -> Jenkins/maven-samples/single-module/target/*.jar Run the build and see the jar file get archieved.
 Artifacts are listed as part of the job